speedment/speedment-doc/pages/stream_fundamentals.md

 ## Examples

 In the examples below we are working with entities of type `User`.
+The thing with the `User`class is that the only thing we have to set is the `id` and all the other fields will be derived from the id field.
+This is good for tests and examples but of course not so useful in real applications.
 The `User` class looks like this:

 ``` java
     static class User {